Contemporary ethical theory: What is meaning in life? What is a just society? We seek the best philosophical answers to these questions.

 Three one-hour classes per week, which are typically interactive seminars rather than lectures.

 Thaddeus Metz, 'Meaning in Life', Oxford University Press (2013).

 Mark Timmons, 'Moral Theory: An Introduction', 3rd edition, Rowman & Littlefield (2022).

 - Graduate Attributes Emphasised

 - Lifelong learning, Scholarship, Communication, Critical thinking, Ethics, Research,

 - Learning Outcomes

-- Student understanding of, and critical engagement with, at least one promising answer to each of these basic questions - demonstrated through one verbal presentation, and two research essays - one on meaning of life, and the other on the good society.
+- student understanding and critical engagement on a promising answer to each of these issues, shown through one verbal presentation and two research essays - one on meaning in life and the other on what makes acts right or wrong